ricardoboss/changelog-from-github-releases/README.md

 ### `prerelease`

-Whether to include pre-releases.
+Whether to include prereleases.
 Defaults to `false`.

 ## Outputs